Wayfleh/SJSU-Software-Engineering-Project/README.md

 CampusHub is live and accessible at:
 **https://hub4campus.netlify.app/**

-No installation required — just visit the link and sign in with your SJSU Google account!
+No installation required, just visit the link and sign in with your SJSU Google account!

 ## 📁 Project Structure